 Meditation and Mindfulness

-Embedded in the resplendent forests of southwest Washington near Castle Rock, Cloud Mountain Retreat Center hosts non-sectarian Buddhist residential retreats year-round.
+Embedded in the forests of southwest Washington near Castle Rock, Cloud Mountain Retreat Center hosts non-sectarian Buddhist residential retreats year-round.
 Their retreats include a diversity of approaches to mindfulness and meditation and last from three to 13 days.
 Gravel paths wind past ponds and a creek, weaving through the 15 forested acres.
-This setting is ideal for quieting the mind, simplifying daily life, and focusing inwardly, making it an excellent choice for a wellness retreat in Washington.
+This wellness retreat in Washington is ideal for quieting the mind, simplifying daily life, and focusing inwardly.
+Most retreats adhere to “noble silence,” which provides a break from the noise of everyday life.
+Guests can enjoy vegetarian meals and a light-filled meditation and yoga space.

 Outdoor Adventure